rexresearch

 [0097] The overall photo-catalytic efficiency of the

-the best commercial TiO2 photo-catalyst and has a mean particles
+be the best commercial TiO2 photo-catalyst and has a mean

-accessible to the various molecules in solution.
-Furthermore, the
+is accessible to the various molecules in solution.
+Furthermore,

-TiO2-composite contains about 45% of TiO2.
-Therefore, the activity
+the TiO2-composite contains about 45% of TiO2.
+Therefore, the

-per mass of TiO2 for the TiO2-nanocomposite is superior.
-Besides,
+activity per mass of TiO2 for the TiO2-nanocomposite is

-for methane reforming with carbon dioxide.
-The catalyst maintains
+conversion rate for methane reforming with carbon dioxide.
+The

-the high activity for over 170 hours, much longer than the
+catalyst maintains the high activity for over 170 hours, much

 [0099] These findings highlight the potential of the metal oxide